P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 ## What is *message.yml*

-When you build PeyangSuperbAntiCheat.jar with "mvn package", "mvn shade" is automatically executed.
+When you build PeyangSuperbAntiCheat.jar with `mvn package`, `mvn shade` is automatically executed.
 You can edit this file to change the plugin messages before building.
 At build time, *message.yml* is **automatically include jar resource**.